TensorNetwork/tensornetwork.org/src/software/index.md

   The Xerus library is a general purpose library for numerical calculations with higher order tensors, Tensor-Train Decompositions / Matrix Product States and general Tensor Networks.
-  The focus of development was the simple usability and adaptibility to any setting that requires higher order tensors or decompositions thereof.
+  The focus of development was the simple usability and adaptability to any setting that requires higher order tensors or decompositions thereof.